rootstrap/blog/content/Registration and Authentication in your Django app with dj-rest-auth part1- Bruno Michetti.md

 #### Note:

+To better understand the examples in the next sections:
+1. You need to follow the dj-rest-auth installation steps.
+2. Have installed django allauth.
-To understand better the examples in the next sections, first you need to follow the dj-rest-auth installation steps, also you need to have installed django allauth, and finally make sure you have the authentication backends in your settings:
+3. Make sure you have the authentication backends in your settings:

 ```python
 AUTHENTICATION_BACKENDS = [